apache/couchdb-documentation/src/api/database/common.rst

                      - :mimetype:`text/plain`
     :>header Content-Type: - :mimetype:`application/json`
                            - :mimetype:`text/plain; charset=utf-8`
+    :>json number cluster.n: Replicas.
+The number of copies of every document.
+    :>json number cluster.q: Shards.
+The number of range partitions.
+    :>json number cluster.r: Read quorum.
+The number of consistent copies of a document that need to be read before successfull reply.
+    :>json number cluster.w: Write quorum.
+The number of copies of a document need to be written before successfull reply.
     :>json boolean compact_running: Set to ``true`` if the database compaction routine is operating on this database.
     :>json string db_name: The name of the database.